Techryptic/jester/README.md

 - **🔍 Infinite Canvas** - Pan and zoom to use as much space as you need
 - **🖥️ Fully Local** - All processing happens in your browser, no cloud APIs
 - **🐛 Debug Mode** - Visualize hand tracking and gesture recognition
+- **📱 iPad Sync** - Draw on your iPad with Apple Pencil and strokes appear on the whiteboard in real-time

 ## Gestures